epfl-lara/stainless/core/src/sphinx/imperative.rst

     var value: A
   }

-Such abstract variables must be overriden at some point by either:
+Such abstract variables must be overridden at some point by either:

 a) a mutable field of a case class